 Despite surviving for over 500 years, the Finserv market is currently at a metaphorical crossroad.
 With the onset of the COVID-19 pandemic, coupled with a looming recession, financial institutions can either adapt to evolving trends or step aside for aggressive competitors to take the reins.
 Adding to the disruption, the emergence of neobanking is shaking up the industry and challenging traditional banking norms.

 Apart from liquid assets, banks are flush with another commodity: data.
 This data can be in the form of operational data, transactional data, social media sentiments or even customer satisfaction metrics.
-Whatever the form, financial institutions can gain critical insights into their processes, product market acceptance and overall risk by analyzing this existent information.
+Whatever the form, financial institutions can gain critical, data-driven insights into their processes, product market acceptance and overall risk by analyzing this existent information.

 On the surface, improved experiences across the banking journey directly translate into increased customer retention, which roughly means more revenue!
 Apart from impacting CX scores, data plays a role in helping banks optimize processes, eliminate redundancies and mitigate risks that result from human error.

 Artificial Intelligence (AI) isn’t just a buzzword anymore!
 By harnessing actionable insights from various intelligent analytics tools, enterprises today are reducing lags and boosting performance.
 With an efficient data pipeline, banks can learn more about their operational inefficiencies and clean up their act.

 Global banking players are investing heavily into future technologies, with Artificial Intelligence (AI) emerging as the biggest bet.
 In 2021 alone, JP Morgan committed over USD 12 billion for innovative tech, and AI was at the forefront of this investment.